 How can I protect the name and logo of my business in Rhode Island?

 The easiest way is to register your business name on the U.S. Patent and Trademark Office website.
-Prior to registration, remember to check on the Trademark Electronic Search System and the Rhode Island Secretary of State website to ensure that your business name is not already registered by another company.
+Prior to registration, remember to check on the Trademark Electronic Search System and the Rhode Island Secretary of State websites to ensure that your business name is not already registered by another company.

 Do I need workers’ compensation for my new business in Rhode Island?

-All employers in Rhode Island are required to provide workers’ compensation coverage to their employees.
+Yes, all employers in Rhode Island are required to provide workers’ compensation coverage to their employees.